Deep Stochastic Mechanics

 • At every epoch, generate a batch of trajectories ${ X^\theta_{i, j} }$, where $i$ corresponds to the time step and $j$ is the number of samples.

-• Then these trajectories are used to evaluate the loss function and update the models’ weights.
+• These trajectories are used to evaluate the loss function and update the models’ weights.

 F1